Cool Off at the Everybody Can Play Splashpad at Brahan Spring Park

-The City of Huntsville and local Kiwanis and Optimist Clubs have come together to renovate and improve Brahan Spring Park and install a new addition, the Everybody Can Play Splashpad adjacent to the existing playground.
+The City of Huntsville and local Kiwanis and Optimist Clubs came together to renovate and improve Brahan Spring Park and install the Everybody Can Play Splashpad adjacent to the playground.

 The large aquatic play area features a space theme with 51 different water features including sprinklers, bubbling geysers, water cannons, dumping buckets, and roll arches that are wheelchair accessible.

-Brandy Travers, a volunteer and board member for the project is excited about the addition to the park installed in 2013.
-“It has taken several years for the EveryBody Can Play playground to come together, and is meant to be used by [literally] every body whether they have physical limitations or not.
+Brandy Travers, a volunteer and board member for the project spoke about the addition to the park installed in 2013.
+“It took several years for the EveryBody Can Play playground to come together.
+It is meant to be used by [literally] every body whether they have physical limitations or not.
 We hope to have the ability to change out the features at the park in the future so that we can make it different and exciting for the children of the community.”

 Parking is plentiful, and bathrooms are conveniently located just a few yards away from the splash pad.
 Diaper changing tables are included in the bathrooms.

 There are benches that line the fenced-in perimeter of the fountain area, as well as two picnic tables.
 There is no shade inside the fence and the actual splashpad, and I wish I had brought an umbrella or quickie pop-up tent to get some sun relief.
 Definitely wear a hat and sunscreen!
 There are covered picnic areas beside the parking lot of the park.

 If you’re a parent of a smaller child (4 and under), plan to get wet yourself.
 There’s really no way to walk through the splash area without a fountain hitting you, and your little one will need your supervision if they want to climb on the installations in the middle.
 And they will, because they’re really cool!